-Today we make a stop in the Swiss capital, one of the most expensive cities in Europe.
+Today we make a stop at the most important Swiss city (but not the capital), one of the most expensive cities in Europe.
 Zurich is the most populated city in Switzerland, the official language is German.
 The best season is summer or Christmas, I always prefer the second one.
-The tourist does not offer more than a day or two, for its high prices, I recommend to visit only during the day.
+The tourist does not offer more than a day or two, for its high prices, I recommend to visit only during the day, here you can find the Zurich city tour!
+Did you know that Zurich is not the capital of Switzerland?
+Discover which one it s.

 HOW TO GET THERE